ankushjain358/web-rag-langchain-sqlite-gemini/README.md

 database.py

 # 6. Ingest a web page or local file
-python ingest.py        # prompts you for a URL or file path
+ingest.py        # prompts you for a URL or file path

 # 7. Ask a question
-python search.py        # prompts you for a natural-language query
+search.py        # prompts you for a natural-language query
 ```

 > **Optional:** Run `python sqlite_demo.py` from `src/` to verify your SQLite + sqlite-vec setup before ingesting real data.